MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_checkpoints.md

 ms.ContentId: FBBAADE6-F1A1-4B5C-8FD2-BDCA3FCF81CA
 title: Step 5 - Experiment with Checkpoints

-# Use checkpoints in Hyper-V on Windows 10
+# Use Checkpoints in Hyper-V on Windows 10

 One of the great benefits to virtualization is the ability to easily save the state of a virtual machine.
 In Hyper-V this is done through the use of virtual machine checkpoints.
 You may want to create a virtual machine checkpoint before making software configuration changes, applying a software update, or installing new software.
 If a system change were to cause an issue, the virtual machine can be reverted to the state at which it was when then checkpoint was taken.

 Windows 10 Hyper-V includes two types of checkpoints:

 - **Standard Checkpoints** – takes a snapshot of the virtual machine and virtual machine memory state at the time the checkpoint is initiated.
-This can be problematic for some workload such as when the virtual machine is hosting a database or other sever / client workload.
+A snapshot is not a full backup and can cause data consistancy issues with systems that replicate data between different nodes such as Active Directory.
-- **Production Checkpoints** – uses Volume Shadow Copy Service or File System Freeze on a Linux virtual machine to create an application consistent storage snapshot.
+- **Production Checkpoints** – uses Volume Shadow Copy Service or File System Freeze on a Linux virtual machine to create a data conistenant back of the virtual machine.

 Production checkpoints are selected by default however this can be changed using either Hyper-V manager or PowerShell.

-## Changing the checkpoint type using Hyper-V Manager
+## Changing the Checkpoint Type Using Hyper-V Manager

 1. Open up Hyper-V Manager.